khalidabuhakmeh/Khalid.Fibonacci/readme.md

 ## Step 7.
 Add A Tag and Push

 Add a tag and push.
 This should trigger the `publish` workflow.
+Tags should be in the format of `0.0.0` to be recognized by MinVer.